chesternaguit/GenericDataObject/README.md

       public BO_Person()
       {//set variables
         DO_Person.ConnectionString = "YourConnectionStringHere";
-        //setting up splist here will not be required if list name is already specified on the model DO_Person.spList = "YourSharePointListNameHere";
+        //setting up splist here will not be required
+        //if list name is already specified on the model DO_Person.spList = "YourSharePointListNameHere";
         DO_Person.userToken = SPContext.Current.Web.CurrentUser.UserToken;
         DO_Person.refreshInterval = 5;